Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Methodology

 \subsection{Training Models}

-We train multiple CNN models on the snapshots of input programs for predicting target labels.
+We train multiple CNN models on the snapshots of input programs for predicting target labels such as method name or algorithm class.
 Before training, we apply image transformation and resize each image into ``\texttt{512 x 512}'' dimension in order to ensure that each image has the same size.
 We also apply normalization on images to ensure that each pixel has a similar data distribution.
 We train CNN models with the images of training set and validation set, and compute the performance on the images of test set.
-In this work, for method name prediction, we use the image of the method body as input and the method name as target label to CNN models during training.
+During training CNN models, in the code summarization task, we use the image of a method body as input and the name of that method as output.
+Similarly, in the code classification task, we use the image of code snippets as input and the corresponding algorithm class as output.